nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 **Flexibility:** After multer stores files temporarily, fs gives you the flexibility to perform any additional file system operations needed—such as validating file types, resizing images, or organizing files into directories.

+**Best Practices:** Using multer alongside fs follows best practices for handling file uploads securely and efficiently in Node.js applications.

 <br>
 <br>